 You must pay at least 5 times more than its market value.

 And this is just as important.
 It means that if the venue charges $100 per head, then you must pay at least $500 for the ticket for it to qualify as a minor benefit.
 And if an auction item is worth $50, you must pay at least $250 for it.

-The argument is that if a donor pays 5 times more for what it is worth, they clearly pay the money for other reasons than the benefit they get back.
-Their intentions are clearly altruistic.
+The argument is that if you pay 5 times more for what it is worth, you clearly pay the money for other reasons than the benefit you get back.
+Your intentions are clearly altruistic.

-A benefit is worth its market value.
-The market value is what donors would have had to pay for the same good, service or event on the open market.
+A benefit is worth its market value, which is what you would have had to pay for the same good, service or event on the open market.
 And if there is nothing else like this, then a similar or comparable good, service or event (price or market comparison).

-Any benefit is assessed based on its market value or cost, even if part or all of the benefit was actually subsidised.
+What happens if some benefits are subsidised and the charity didn’t actually pay for these?
+Makes no difference.
+Any benefit is assessed based on its market value or cost, even if part or all of the benefit was actually subsidised by another donor.

 Let’s say a donor picked up the tap at the charity Gala dinner.
 So the charity only had to pay $50 per meal, but not the additional $60 per head for free drinks.
 What is the market value of the benefit received?
 The answer is $110.

-Even if everything was donated – venue, meals, drinks and the MC – it would still be the market value of all this that would go into the calculation.
+Even if everything was donated – venue, meals, drinks, MC and auction items – it would still be the market value of all this that would go into the calculation.
 The fact that the charity didn’t pay for some of the benefit doesn’t change the market value or notional cost of that benefit.

 The charity can’t split the ticket into event and gift.
 It can’t say $150 of the ticket is for the Gala dinner and the other $350 are a gift.
 Para 149 in TR 2005/13 is very clear on that one,